gastonoterom/dolarblue/README.md

 If you just want to get an updated buy and sell price use this route.
-Each update cycle it takes the buy and sell values of each source that could be fetched and updates the average of those sources in the cache
+Each update cycle it takes the buy and sell values of each source that could be fetched and updates the average of those sources in the cache.

 Url: https://api.gastonotero.com/dolarblue/